 To serve all residents of Alameda County in a transparent and equitable manner by providing knowledge-driven and environmentally conscious mosquito control.
-We strive to provide an exemplary model of good government through fiscal transparency and accountability.
+We strive to provide an exemplary model of good government through fiscal transparency, accountability, and community outreach.

 Our Core Values